How to find adoption records in the UK

 If you are trying to find an adoption record, it is also helpful to have the child’s birth certificate, which can be searched for and ordered from the GRO.
 If you don’t know your birth name or which adoption agency was involved, you must apply to the GRO to request access to your birth records.
 If you were adopted before 12 November 1975 in England and Wales, you will be asked to meet with an adoption social worker who will have the information you need to access your birth records.

 If you are looking for adoption records in Scotland, then the National Records of Scotland offers a useful guide.
+You can purchase adoption records in Scotland for £15.
 Records for Northern Ireland are held at the General Register Office of Northern Ireland (GRONI).

 Can I use a DNA test to research adoptions?